Faculty

 HANYS

-Thomas Hallisey formulates and executes HANYS’ state and federal HIT regulatory and legislative advocacy agenda.
+Thomas Hallisey formulates and executes the state and federal health information technology regulatory and legislative advocacy agenda for HANYS.
 This includes working with government agencies, lawmakers and other organizations to advance HANYS’ HIT agenda on behalf of New York’s hospitals and health systems.

-Hallisey’s career includes extensive HIT work in the hospital setting, beginning as an application analyst at Griffin Hospital in Derby, Connecticut, and then working at several hospitals in New York state.
-He served as director of information services at Cayuga Medical Center in Ithaca, and as vice president, information management and chief information officer, at Cortland Regional Medical Center.
-Next, he joined Menusguide.com, a startup company, as chief technology officer and served as CIO for United Medical Center in Washington, D.C.
+Hallisey’s career includes extensive HIT work in the hospital setting, beginning as an application analyst at Griffin Hospital in Derby, CT, and then working at several hospitals in New York state.
+He served as director of information services at Cayuga Medical Center in Ithaca, then as vice president, information management, and chief information officer at Cortland Regional Medical Center.
+Next, he joined Menusguide.com, a startup company, as chief technology officer, and served as CIO for United Medical Center in Washington, D.C.
 Most recently, he was executive IT adviser and CIO at Hartman Executive Advisors, an IT consulting firm.

 Cara Henley